mvolkmann/fetch-api-demo/README.md

 # fetch-api-demo

-This is a web application (in Vue), REST server (Node.js and Express), and database (PostgreSQL) that demonstrates using the Fetch API.
+This is a web application in Vue demonstrates use of the Fetch API to talk to a REST server.
+There are two implementations of the REST server, one in Node.js (using Express) and one in Go (using gin).
+Both talk to a PostgreSQL database.

 ![screenshot](./fetch-api-demo.png)

-## Steps to build and run server
+## To setup and start database server

 Install the Postgres database server.
 On a Mac this can be done with `brew install postgresql`